 We have no problem with those in Heaven hearing what is said on earth.
 Many Christians deny that this is possible, but it seems to be clearly taught here.
 Does this justify the Roman Catholic teaching of praying to those who are in Heaven?
 Not at all.
 Let's take a look at the verses.

-In verse 11-12 the angels, the creatures, and the elders who were all around the throne (which means they are in heaven) were praising God directly.
-In verse 13 it says every created thing in heaven and earth was praising God, then the elders fell down and worshiped, v.
+In verse 11-12 the angels, the creatures, and the elders who were all around the throne (which means they are in Heaven) were praising God directly.
+In verse 13 it says that every created thing in Heaven and earth was praising God, and then the elders fell down and worshiped, v.
 14.

 Fourth, can the saints in Heaven hear every prayer of every creature all the time?
 The Roman Catholic Church prefers to say that it's possible; otherwise, it would not be possible to pray to Mary legitimately.
 The standard Protestant objection is that praying to the saints implies a type of omniscience on the hearers' part.
 The Roman Catholic Church replies that we do not know what the state is of those in Heaven and that we should not, therefore, conclude that they cannot hear all of our prayers.
 But this is an argument from silence.
 In other words, we don't know what it is like, so we conclude it's possible.
 It is an argument based on what we do not know--not what we do know.
 This is a very, very weak way of trying to present a position.
 Ultimately, it is an admission by the Roman Catholic Church that the Scriptures do not teach in any direct way their dogma of praying to the saints.
 The Roman Catholic Church must infer this from Scripture and read it into the text in order to support its error.

 To Whom should we pray?